7 Best Tips for Creating an Online Design Portfolio

 A common mistake in portfolio building is to “let the work speak for itself.”
 But a good portfolio is more than just a showcase of your past work.
 Your portfolio as a whole should culminate in an experience that tells a story, just like any other of your design projects.

 Try to put that story into words by deciding on the mood that you want to convey, or the feeling you wish to evoke.
-Search for website design inspiration, browse websites by graphic designers and other creatives whose work you like and look into top design portfolio templates, taking note of interesting ideas or web design trends that can make your portfolio stand out.
+Search for website design inspiration, browse graphic design portfolio examples and other creatives whose work you like and look into top design portfolio templates, taking note of interesting ideas or web design trends that can make your portfolio stand out.

 When designing your online portfolio, remember that your website is often your visitors’ first impression of you and your work.
 Go for an engaging and sophisticated website that speaks volumes about your design skills by applying your web design capabilities and personal sense of style.